ruuda/blog/posts/musium.md

 using the Cast API that Chromium exposes.
 Above is a frame from a video I took at the time.

-## An imperative frontend framework
+## I’ll build my own frontend framework

 I did really like Elm’s approach to defining DOM trees, similar to blaze-html in Haskell.
-The PureScript counterpart of that was [Halogen][halogen], so that’s what I started out with.
+The PureScript counterpart of that was [Halogen][halogen], so that’s what I started out with, but I struggled to build what I wanted.
-However, I quickly found myself constrained by Halogen.
-It’s model where an application is a pure function `State -> Html` works well when all changes are instant, but I found it unsuitable for what I wanted to do.
+Halogen’s model where an application is a pure function `State -> Html` works well when all changes are instant, but that’s not what I wanted to do.
 In the browser,
-DOM nodes have state like selections and CSS animations.
+DOM nodes have state like selections and CSS transitions.
-It was not enough to give a declarative specification of the desired DOM tree, and let a library apply the diff between the current and new tree, I needed control over the nodes.
+It was not enough to give a declarative specification of the DOM tree, and let a library apply the diff between the current and new tree, I needed control over the nodes.
-Maybe I was holding Halogen wrong, but I wrote my own DOM manipulation library instead, and I’ve been quite pleased with it ever since.
+Maybe I was holding Halogen wrong, but I decided to write my own DOM manipulation library instead, and I’ve been very pleased with it ever since.
 I later used it in [my plant watering tracker][sempervivum] as well.
 Here’s a small example,
 simplified from the way the volume slider is built: